chiaradiaz1991/articles-challenge/README.md

 # How to run the project:

--npm install
+npm install
--npm run start (port 3000)
+npm run start (port 3000)